 - The antenna tunes easily

-On the other hand, there are some issues on the antenna so here are our cons:
+On the other hand, there are some issues with this antenna:

 - The black finish is poorly applied and doesn’t last for long

-- The performances of the antenna are pretty good, but not the best out there
+- The antenna performs well, but it’s not the best on the market

-When you’re in need to get an antenna for your bike, the Firestik LG4M2-B 4 ft.
-Side Mount Antenna with Ngp Kitis a good option.
+If you need to get an antenna for your bike, the Firestik LG4M2-B 4 ft.
+Side Mount Antenna with Ngp Kit is a good option.
 Here are the pros:

 - This is a no ground plane kit